RemyXVX/Doomed-Coffe-Shop/README.md

 <big>Now you can access the application in your web browser at `http://localhost:3000`.</big>

 ## <a name="6" id="6"></a> <span style="color: Pink">Known Bugs
-* _Have the application running correctly without an known bugs.
-I'm still working on a way that we can sell a customer amount instead of one by one._
+* _Have the application running correctly without any known bugs.
+I have thoroughly tested and resolved any issues that were identified._
-* _If I missed something or a bug is found, send me an email to remyfranciscoflores@gmail.com_
+* _<strong>Contact Page and Login</strong>: I have added a contact page where users can reach out to me for inquiries or feedback.
+The contact form is set up to send emails directly to my email address.
+Please note that the current links on the page are placeholders and will be updated with relevant social media links.
+I am also actively working on implementing a login functionality.
+Progress has been made, and the user information is securely stored in the database.
+I am finalizing the remaining steps to enable seamless user login.
+Once completed, users will be able to access personalized features and information._
+* _If any issues or bugs are discovered, please feel free to reach out to me via email at remyfranciscoflores@gmail.com._

 ## <a name="7" id="7"></a><span style="color: Pink">License
 * **SEE LICENSE [HERE](./LICENSE)**